andyjagoe/ipfs-devgrants/open-grants/open-proposal-web3-analytics.md

 <!-- This section should be 1-3 paragraphs long. -->

-The benefit to IPFS of this project working is a significant increase in IPFS usage.
+The benefit to IPFS if this project is successful is a significant increase in IPFS usage.
 Each application that instruments with Web3 Analytics generates a continuous river of data into the IPFS ecosystem.
 This data is pinned by default, so more data also means more fee income for IPFS pinning services.
-And more fee income enables more investment by participants into the IPFS ecosystem.
-The risk of not having an application like this on IPFS is that someone creates a similar application on a competing ecosystem and that ecosystem is the beneficiary of the increased usage and fee income.
+More fee income enables more investment by participants into the IPFS ecosystem.
+The risk of not having an application like this on IPFS is that someone creates a similar application for a competing ecosystem and that ecosystem is the beneficiary of the increased usage and fee income instead.

 The primary execution risk for this project is not technical.
 A proof-of-concept exists and the path to mainnet and scalability is pretty clear.
 The main challenge for the project will be getting traction with the community.
 This is normal for a project like this.